MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 This is especially useful for security and privacy focused tasks, where unnecessary metadata should be avoided.
 For example, booting a disposable Whonix VM to access the Tor browser, and after use deleting all possible metadata and logs.
 Any VM can be made a template for disp VMs by executing in dom0: `qvm-prefs --set <name of VM> template_for_dispvms True`.
-Now any software that is installed in this VM can be booted in a disposable environment by executing in dom0: `qvm-run --dispvm=<name of disp VM> <software to execute>`.
+Now any software that is installed in this VM can be booted in a disposable environment by executing in dom0: `qvm-run --dispvm=<name of disp VM template> <software to execute>`.
 After the software is shut down, the dispvm is destroyed.

 There are some important things to consider when using Whonix in disposable VMs, so please carefully [read the docs on how to set it up properly](https://whonix.org/wiki/Qubes/DisposableVM).